The Best West Virginia Homeowners Insurance Companies

 According to the Pew Charitable Trusts, flooding is the most costly and fastest-growing natural disaster across the nation, and West Virginia is no exception.
 The overwhelming majority of land in West Virginia falls into the “100-year floodplain” as designated by FEMA, which means the chance of seeing a damaging flood within anyone’s lifetime is quite possible.
 Yet less than 5% of the state holds a flood insurance policy.

-West Virginia’s Division of Homeland Security and Emergency Management works to mitigate these kind of damages by employing Floodplain Management.
-This agency regulates issues like development of high-risk areas inspecting building practices such as elevating homes or building near or below Base Flood Elevations (BFE).
-Even with their dedication to creating a safer home environment for West Virginians in the most flood-prone areas, there are still risks.
+West Virginia’s Division of Homeland Security and Emergency Management works to mitigate these kinds of damages by employing Floodplain Management.
+This agency regulates issues like development of high-risk areas by inspecting building practices such as elevating homes or building near or below Base Flood Elevations (BFE).
+Even with this dedication to creating a safer home environment for West Virginians in the most flood-prone areas, there are still risks.

-It's also important to know that most private insurance providers, including all five of our best homeowners insurance companies, do not offer this coverage.
-You should look to FEMA and the Federal Government for protection against this type of water damage.
+Most private insurance providers — including all five of our best homeowners insurance companies — do not offer flood coverage.
+You should look to FEMA and the federal government for protection against this type of water damage.
 You can investigate your availabilities with the National Flood Insurance Program, which covers “direct physical damage to buildings and/or personal property as a result of flooding.”